 Small boiler repairs and servicing jobs are usually quoted by the hour but check that your price includes VAT and call out charge before commencing.
-Find an affordable heating engineer by getting quote on HaMuch.
+See table with UK heating engineer cost per hour and see rates and get quotes in your local area

 If you are paying for labour and materials, it is not unusual to be asked to pay for the materials upfront or at least a deposit towards the materials before the heating engineer outlays their own money in preparation for the work.
 If you do pay a deposit or any money upfront, insist on an invoice clearly showing money paid.